datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 RelatedPerson
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A person without a specifically defined role in the development of the resource, but who is someone the author wishes to recognize
+**Description:** A person without a specifically defined role in the development of the resource, but who is someone the author wishes to recognize.

 **Usage Notes:** This person could be an author’s intellectual mentor, a person providing intellectual leadership in the discipline or subject domain, etc.